seeker89/code-review-PR-quide/README.md

 You might have noticed, that the first three points are very similar.
 I wonder what that might mean ?

 ## How to receive criticism and be more awesome

+In this situation, all of the little blibs and non-optimal solutions will be resurfacing, with your name attached to it.
+At the beginning it sounds little bit stressful, but here's a couple of guidelines to make it more manageable and fun:

+### Guidelines

 - __do your homework__ by prepping the PR properly (description, how to test, what's important to look at).
 Imagine a Michelin star restaurant meal vs a stale hamburger.
 No one flocks to dealing with your stale hamburger.
 - __don't hide in the corner__.
 Hiding dodgy bits in a big __PR__ is not a working technique.
 Unless your goal is to enrage your colleagues.